aroudaki/app-builder/docs/docker-migration-plan.md

 **Note**: No docker-compose.yml needed at this stage.
 The existing development workflow using `npm run dev` continues to work with the current mock container system.
 Docker containerization will be implemented in subsequent tasks.

-### Task 1.2: Base Docker Image Creation
+### Task 1.2: Base Docker Image Creation ✅ COMPLETED
-- [ ] Create `docker/base/Dockerfile` with pre-installed React boilerplate
+- [x] Create `docker/base/Dockerfile` with pre-installed React boilerplate
-- [ ] Install Node.js 18 and build tools
+- [x] Install Node.js 18 and build tools
-- [ ] Copy and install boilerplate app with all dependencies
+- [x] Copy and install boilerplate app with all dependencies
-- [ ] Configure container for exec API access
+- [x] Configure container for exec API access
-- [ ] Set up proper working directory and permissions
+- [x] Set up proper working directory and permissions
-- [ ] Optimize image layers for fast container creation
+- [x] Optimize image layers for fast container creation

+**Completion Summary:**
+- Docker image `app-builder-base:latest` successfully built (810MB)
+- Container startup time: ~0.12 seconds (excellent performance)
+- Base64 file modification tested and working correctly
+- Multiple concurrent containers tested successfully
+- Dev server starts and serves content on port 3001
+- Security: Running as non-root user (appuser) with proper permissions
+- All boilerplate files created with React 18 + TypeScript + Vite + Tailwind CSS + Shadcn/ui
+- Ready for Task 1.3: Create Boilerplate App Structure (completed as part of this task)
+- Ready for Task 1.4: Build and Test Base Image (completed as part of this task)

 **Architecture Note**: We will use Docker's built-in `exec` API for command execution instead of VNC or SSH.
 This is more lightweight and secure, allowing direct command execution through the Docker daemon.